PraveenBSD/kyverno-basics/README.md

 - Enforce strict rules on image registries to prevent the use of untrusted or vulnerable images.
 - Block privileged containers that could potentially escalate security risks.
 - Ensure that only authorized service accounts or users can perform sensitive operations, reducing the attack surface.
+- Automatically label resources with security classification for proper access control and monitoring

 ### ⚙️ Operational Best Practices
 - Ensure consistent application configurations with mandatory liveness and readiness probes.
 This helps keep workloads reliable and fault-tolerant by automatically checking the health of running services.